cognitedata/oryx/README.md

 think of the `IHttpFunc` as the input and output observers (or continuations) of the `HttpHandler`.

-Each HttpHandler usually adds more info to the `HttpRequest` before passing it further down the pipeline by invoking the next `IHttpFunc` by calling it's `NextAsync` member or signal error by calling the `ThrowAsync` member to fail the processing of the pipeline.
+Each HttpHandler usually adds more info to the `HttpRequest` before passing it further down the pipeline by invoking the next `IHttpFunc` by calling it's `NextAsync` member or signal error by calling the `ErrorAsync` member to fail the processing of the pipeline.

 The easiest way to get your head around a Oryx `HttpHandler` is to think of it as a functional web request processing